 2013 Tsu Heidei Shugaxtutaan

 The Sitka Native Education Program invited Sarah to lead eighteen classroom teachers in creating a collaborative mural for the Tribal Youth Center in Sitka, Alaska.
 The team finished a twelve-by-twelve foot painting titled Tsu Heidei Shugaxtutaan (translation: We Will Again Open This Container of Wisdom That Has Been Left in Our Care) by working with the Tlingit community and considering important cultural questions.
 This center is dedicated to Tlingit culture learning.
+Sarah designed this project for schoolteachers to learn in-depth strategies for visual arts integration and collaborative community projects.
 This project was facilitated by the Alaska Arts Education Consortium.

 This performance installation created in collaboration with Ryan Conarro is a meditation on the Moments When Something Happens: shared memory; first-hand experiences; and spaces between.
 Joining forces with a team of designer-collaborators, Sarah and Ryan crafted a visual-sonic world with performance and visual components.
 This project was hosted by Generator Theater Company.
 Collaborators = Ellen Reid, J Bradley, Flordelino Lagundino, Kevin Riordan, Katie Basile, Giselle Stone.